Practice Profile

 Michael also drafted pleadings for a landowner in a claim arising out of an order to purchase four homes.
 The claim raised complex points, including on situations where there is a “negative equity” and interests on mortgage repayments.
 The case settled prior to hearing in the Upper Tribunal on terms favourable to the client.

-Michael assisted Rebecca Clutten on an important point of principle concerning the powers of an applicant for a development consent order to enter private land to carry out surveying and related matters under the Planning Act 2008 and the Housing and Planning Act 2016.
+Michael has advised (led by Rebecca Clutten) on the powers of an applicant for a development consent order to enter private land to carry out surveying and related matters under the Planning Act 2008 and the Housing and Planning Act 2016.
 The case settled as it became academic.

 Michael assisted in drafting an opinion for a local authority on a number of issues arising under the Road Traffic Regulation Act 1984 including issues of vires, procedure, and the powers of local authorities over public and private land; he has also advised a Welsh authority on whether certain acts were executive or non-executive in character.